awsdocs/amazon-cloudwatch-user-guide/doc_source/Install-CloudWatch-Agent-New-Instances-CloudFormation.md

    After some time, you see `UPDATE_COMPLETE`\.

-## Troubleshooting Installation of the CloudWatch Agent with AWS CloudFormation<a name="CloudWatch-Agent-CloudFormation-troubleshooting"></a>
+## Troubleshooting installation of the CloudWatch agent with AWS CloudFormation<a name="CloudWatch-Agent-CloudFormation-troubleshooting"></a>

 This section helps you troubleshoot issues with installing and updating the CloudWatch agent using AWS CloudFormation\.

-### Detecting When an Update Fails<a name="CloudWatch-Agent-troubleshooting-Detecting-CloudFormation-update-issues"></a>
+### Detecting when an update fails<a name="CloudWatch-Agent-troubleshooting-Detecting-CloudFormation-update-issues"></a>

 If you use AWS CloudFormation to update your CloudWatch agent configuration, and use an invalid configuration, the agent stops sending any metrics to CloudWatch\.
 A quick way to check whether an agent configuration update succeeded is to look at the `cfn-init-cmd.log` file\.
 On a Linux server, the file is located at `/var/log/cfn-init-cmd.log`\.
 On a Windows instance, the file is located at `C:\cfn\log\cfn-init-cmd.log`\.

-### Metrics Are Missing<a name="CloudWatch-Agent-troubleshooting-Cloudformation-missing-metrics"></a>
+### Metrics are missing<a name="CloudWatch-Agent-troubleshooting-Cloudformation-missing-metrics"></a>

 If you don't see metrics that you expect to see after installing or updating the agent, confirm that the agent is configured to collect that metric\.
 To do this, check the `amazon-cloudwatch-agent.json` file to make sure that the metric is listed, and check that you are looking in the correct metric namespace\.
-For more information, see [CloudWatch Agent Files and Locations](troubleshooting-CloudWatch-Agent.md#CloudWatch-Agent-files-and-locations)\.
+For more information, see [CloudWatch agent files and locations](troubleshooting-CloudWatch-Agent.md#CloudWatch-Agent-files-and-locations)\.